paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-535-capital-construction-funds.md

     (ii) loaded at a port in Canada located in the Great Lakes Saint Lawrence Seaway System and unloaded at a port in the United States.

-(7) **2 United states foreign trade.—** — The term “United States foreign trade” includes those areas in domestic trade in which a vessel built with a construction-differential subsidy is allowed to operate under the first sentence of section 506 of the Merchant Marine Act, 1936.
+(8) **United states foreign trade.—** — The term “United States foreign trade” includes those areas in domestic trade in which a vessel built with a construction-differential subsidy is allowed to operate under the first sentence of section 506 of the Merchant Marine Act, 1936.

-(8) **Vessel.—** — The term “vessel” includes—
+(9) **Vessel.—** — The term “vessel” includes—

   (A) cargo handling equipment that the Secretary determines is intended for use primarily on the vessel; and